| Why do casinos make money?

 Progressive Betting System -

-Level 5 (Do not use this) (Top)
+Level 5 (Do not use this) (Top) Another superstition baptized system by people

 who believe that lining-up lighters on a table